Honor the stories: an interview with Daniel Wolff

-Rm220: And then what is there?
-It’s just a memory.
-And I wonder what’s going to happen.
-The city takes for granted all these things that make it what it is, and was just willing to let them go.
+Rm220: […] The city takes for granted all these things that make it what it is, and was just willing to let them go.
 I think New Orleans is trying to hold on to the musicians, definitely, because the city sees that that’s what people come here for, but outside of that I don’t see anything intentional being done in terms of keeping certain people here.

 DW: I agree.
 And just keeping poor people, and giving them a better chance—never mind whether they can play a trombone—the city isn’t being good about that.
 The Lower Ninth, to me, and I’m not an insider like you, is an incredibly rich and brave place, and ought to be honored that way.
 And I think that would be a real radical change, if that happened—not just for New Orleans, but for the country—because where there’s the equivalent of the Lower Ninth in Philadelphia or Oakland, the same problem occurs.
 It isn’t honored.